NoumenaDigital/npl-integrations/webapp/README.md

 ## API service

 The API service is implemented in `src/services/BaseService.tsx` and is used to interact with the Engine.
-It relies on the generated sources from the NPL engine to make requests to the engine.
+It relies on the generated sources from the project NPL code to make HTTP requests to the engine.

 ```typescript
     public getIouList: () => Promise<Iou[]> = async () =>